todd-gavin/DSCI510-Final-Project/README.md

 2. Project may be ran as Python scripts (.py) in terminal.

 `Run as Python Notebook (Most preferable to elicit best result):`
-A.	Download the file ‘masterCode.ipynb’ from the ‘/code’ folder.
+1. Download the file ‘masterCode.ipynb’ from the ‘/code’ folder.
-B.	Open sed file in VScode or another python notebook compiler such as Jupyter.
+2. Open sed file in VScode or another python notebook compiler such as Jupyter.
-C.	Censure that all the dependencies are pip installed on to your device for which you are running the code on.
+3. Censure that all the dependencies are pip installed on to your device for which you are running the code on.
-D.	In the same folder for which you store sed file in, create a folder called ‘visualizations’.
+4. In the same folder for which you store sed file in, create a folder called ‘visualizations’.
 (The plots will be saved to this folder once the code runs.)
-E.	Click ‘run all’ at the top of your interpreter and let the magic happen!
+5. Click ‘run all’ at the top of your interpreter and let the magic happen!

 `Run as Python Script:`
-A.	Download the files ‘main.py, collectData.py, organizeAndMergeData.py, analyzeData.py’ from the ‘/code’ folder.
+1. Download the files ‘main.py, collectData.py, organizeAndMergeData.py, analyzeData.py’ from the ‘/code’ folder.
 Make sure to pip install the ‘requirements.txt’ file.
-B.	In the same folder for which you store sed file in, create a folder called ‘visualizations’.
+2. In the same folder for which you store sed file in, create a folder called ‘visualizations’.
 (The plots will be saved to this folder once the code runs.)
-C.	Open a terminal at the folder for which the code is stored in and run the command ‘python main.py’.
+3. Open a terminal at the folder for which the code is stored in and run the command ‘python main.py’.
 And let the magic happen.

 ```
 python code/main.py